Mesh locations

 Asset locations#

-You can extend extend Uniform's asset management with custom asset libraries that connect to external DAM systems or asset sources.
+You can extend Uniform's asset management with custom asset libraries that connect to external DAM systems or asset sources.

 Project locations#